hopsoft/rails_standards/README.md

     |-controllers
     |-helpers
     |-mailers
-    |-model_mixins <-----
     |-models
-    |-services
+      |-concerns <-----
     |-views
 ```

-Each module should be prefixed with the model name when appropriate, followed by the name of the concern or behavior being implemented.

 #### Guidelines

-* Operations that are limited to a single model should be implemented in the model.
+* CRUD operations that are limited to a single model should be implemented in the model.
   For example, a `full_name` method that concates `first_name` and `last_name`
-* Operations that reach beyond this model should be implemented in a mixin.
+* CRUD operations that reach beyond this model should be implemented as a Concern.
   For example, a `status` method that needs to look at several other models to calculate.
+* Simple non-CRUD operations should be implemented as a Concern.
-* Especially complex operations should be implemented as services. _See below._
+* Complex operations should be implemented as services. _See below._

 ## Services

+A service is defined as a **multi-step** operation which includes any of the following.

+* A complex task oriented transaction is being performed.
+* A call is made to an external service.
+* Any OS level interaction is performed.
+* Sending emails, exporting files, etc...

-In an attempt to better isolate concerns, we loosely follow some domain driven development (DDD) principles.
+In an attempt to better manage multi-step complex operations, we loosely follow some domain driven development (DDD) principles.
-Namely, we have added a `services` directory under `app`.
+Namely, we have added a `services` directory under `app` to hold the files that model our multi-step operations.

 ```
 |-project